Looking for facts to help you get more customer reviews?

-Of all the tips I’ve presented, this is the one you should definitely follow, even if you haven’t got a single customer review for your own business yet.
+Of all the tips we’ve presented, this is the one you should definitely follow, even if you haven’t got a single customer review for your own business yet.

 A paper presented at The International Conference on Advanced Wireless, Information, and Communication Technologies (AWICT 2015) suggests review mining as a business risk management tool.

-The paper also mentions reviews as an information source for questions like these — which is exactly what I like to dive into reviews for when I start a new copywriting project:
+The paper also mentions reviews as an information source for questions like these — which is exactly why we like to dive into reviews for when we start a new copywriting project: